nbailey20/HACC/README.md

 * Add new credential to vault with username/password for a service
 * Store multiple credentials per service
 * Provided arguments with flags or interactively
+* Pagination for interactive input, search services/usernames by name prefix or line number
 * Generate hard-to-guess password for new credentials
 * Delete service and associated credentials from vault
 * Return specific or all credentials for service by 'haccing' it